 Luckily, The Center was unaffected by the Blackbaud data breach, as all their data had been transferred to Salesforce long before Blackbaud came under attack.
 In considering the negative effects of such a breach, Klein considered the importance of an organization’s data integrity: “Staff will always be the most valuable resource for any organization, and your database will always be the second most valuable.
 If the database went away, we’d essentially have to start from square one.”

 Interconnected systems, enhanced security, and a breaking down of departmental silos have united The Center’s efforts.
 It’s also united The Center’s staff like never before.
 “I think one of the most important results of our Salesforce technology has been the effect it’s had on staff culture.
-In our previous system, staff was siloed to the point that there was little learning from each other and no sharing best practices.
+In our previous system, staff was siloed to the point that there was little learning from each other and no sharing of best practices.
 Now, we’ve broken down those silos and given staff a chance to come together and learn from one another,” said Klein.

 Creative Solutions to Modern Problems